Commercial Real Estate

 Financial Ineptness:

-It is always advisable to keep a track of your capital as well as your expenses for having an idea of the amount of cash which you can invest.
+It is always advisable to keep track of your capital as well as your expenses to have an idea of the amount of cash that you can invest.

 Realistic Goals: